yogeshlonkar/pod-dependency-init-container/README.md

 # Pod dependecy init container

 This container can be used as init container to specify dependecy of other pod.
-It will check exit with success code if any pod with give label selector is found running in current namespace.
+It will check for exiting pod with success status.
+If any pod with given label selector is found running in current namespace it will exit with success else exit with failure after timeout.

 ## How to use it